ArrayBolt3/drk/README.md

   and prints out the full list of packages that need imported into the Rolling archive to introduce the package into the archive.
 This is very similar to `generate-dep-list`, but with the rolling package list taken into account.
-* `remove-package [--restrict-architectures=arch1[,arch2,...]
-  <bin-package|src:src-package>` - Removes a package from drk's
+* `remove-package <bin-package|src:src-package>` - Removes a package from drk's
   rolling package list, and prints out the full list of packages that need removed from the Rolling archive to remove the package from the archive.
 This will avoid breaking the installability of any other explicitly introduced packages in Rolling, but may remove packages in Rolling that do not yet have equal or newer versions present in Testing.
+Requires drk's rolling package list to be up-to-date, and makes permanent changes to that list.
 Use with care!
 * `clean-archive` - Finds all packages in Rolling with equal or newer versions present in Testing, and lists them.
 Also removes outdated packages from drk's rolling package list.